jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

     ```
 3. In ArangoDB you should see a number of new collections such as *`ls_node_extended`*, *`ls_topology_v4`*, *`ls_topology_v6`*, and *`srv6_local_sids`*.

- - Note: srv6_local_sids may not populate with data for up to 2 minutes as it is reliant on streaming telemetry configuration of 120 seconds (see xrd01 'telemetry model-driven' config section).
+ - Note: *`srv6_local_sids`* may not populate with data for up to 2 minutes as it is reliant on streaming telemetry configuration of 120 seconds.

 ### End of Lab 4
 Please proceed to [Lab 5](https://github.com/jalapeno/SRv6_dCloud_Lab/tree/main/lab_5/lab_5-guide.md)